VictoriaBuchanan27/Foodi-social-media/README.md

 # FOODi
  ![LOGO](https://user-images.githubusercontent.com/39134523/55280869-e2673c80-5301-11e9-97cb-2d6e5a0f8965.png)

 Foodi is a NEW social media platform designed to redefined the customer dining experience.
-Customers can now post reviews and photos of their luxury dining experiences as a fun way to connect with those around them who are natural born foodi's.
+Customers can now post reviews and photos of their luxury dining experiences as a fun way to connect with those around them who are natural born food lovers.

 ## Wireframes
 Login Page :